 - be a contest that features problems about linguistics or a closely related field

-- have a working website that is not excluded from search engine results
+- have an on-line presence that is not excluded from search engine results

-- be open to all students up to secondary level in the country (i.e not restricted to certain schools or programmes)
+- be open to all students up to secondary level in the country (i.e. not restricted to certain schools or programmes, and regardless of citizenship)